Rephonic

 How do I contact All Else Equal: Making Better Decisions?

-Where do you get podcast emails for All Else Equal: Making Better Decisions from?
+Where can I see ratings and reviews for All Else Equal: Making Better Decisions?

-Rephonic pulls reviews for All Else Equal: Making Better Decisions from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for All Else Equal: Making Better Decisions from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.

 Find and pitch the right podcasts